Utena - reflection catalog

 These sword reflections are in repeated sequences.
 We see Anthy’s reflection every time the sword is pulled from her, and Utena’s reflection when Anthy powers up her sword.

-Nanami and Kozue are both reflected in the piano.
+Nanami and Kozue are separately reflected in the piano.
 I hesitated a long time to include the Nanami reflection, because I can’t interpret it.
 Is she being compared to Kozue?
 Does it indicate her (seemingly fleeting) interest in Miki?
 Does the broken reflection point to Nanami’s broken feelings?
 I don’t think it’s just an environmental reflection, like the reflections of furniture in the shiny floor.
 The animators put effort into it.

 Kozue reflected in the piano’s music stand aligns her with her brother, and also reverses her.
 Kozue is revealing the truth to her friend.